Supporting the wellbeing of employees is essential to creating safe, healthy, and productive workplaces across the South Australian public sector.

 management

-Psychosocial hazards are factors in the design or management of work that can cause stress, poor mental health and physical harm .
-Psychosocial hazards can arise from job demands, the workplace environment and the way people behave and interact with each other .
+Psychosocial hazards are factors in the design or management of work that can cause stress, poor mental health and physical harm.
+These hazards can arise from job demands, the work environment and the way people behave and interact with one other.

 Our activities to promote good work design and manage psychosocial risk include:

-- Engaging with HR leaders and professionals in from WHS, IM and organisational development (OD) across to the public sector to increase the understanding of and a shared language for psychosocial hazards in public sector workplaces
+- Engaging with HR leaders and professionals across work health and safety (WHS), injury management (IM) and organisational development (OD) to build a shared understanding and common language for psychosocial hazards in public sector

-- Introducing the SMART work design concept that can be used at all organisational levels to manage psychosocial hazards
+- Introducing the SMART work design concept, which can be applied at all organisational levels to manage psychosocial hazards

-- developing skills in psychological injury claim management.
+- Building capability in psychological injury claim management.

 Mentally Healthy Workplaces Framework